Cover photo for Martha Louise Langlois's Obituary

 1/14/33 – 7/29/25

-Martha Louise (Burns) Langlois, Columbus, Ohio (formerly of Tampa, FL), passed away peacefully on July 29, 2025 at Riverside Methodist Hospital.
+Martha Louise (Burns) Langlois, Columbus, Ohio, (formerly of Tampa, Florida), passed away peacefully on July 29, 2025, at Riverside Methodist Hospital.

-She was born on January 14, 1933, in Junction City, OH (aka Vernon Junction, OH).
+She was born on January 14, 1933, in Junction City, Ohio (aka Vernon Junction, Ohio).
 Martha was a beloved wife, daughter, stepmother, sister, aunt, cousin, grandmother, great grandmother and even great-great grandmother!
-She loved her family and never hesitated to talk of them or share pictures of them while bragging lovingly about them.
-She will always be a loving “mother-figure” to many of us who loved her fiercely.
+She loved her family and never hesitated to talk of them or share pictures while bragging lovingly about them.
+Her affectionate, motherly character will forever allow many of us to think of her as our true mother-figure.

-She graduated from Barberton High School in Barberton, Ohio, in 1951, and went on to train for nine months in New York to become an officer in the Salvation Army.
-When she left to begin her work as a secretary, she lived in Vermont, Connecticut and New Hampshire -- where she eventually met her husband, Larry.
-Together, they decided to settled down in Tampa FL and begin their lives there.
+She graduated from Barberton High School in Barberton, Ohio, in 1951 and went on to train for nine months in New York before becoming an officer in The Salvation Army.
+When she left her position to begin her work as a secretary, she lived in Vermont, Connecticut and New Hampshire -- where she eventually met her husband, Larry.
+Together, they decided to settled down in Tampa to begin their lives there.

 “Marty”, as she was affectionately called by her five stepchildren, all survive.
-They are Patricia, “Patsy” and (Larry) Gamelin of Sun Lakes, AZ, Carol and (Jim) LaPlant of South Burlington, VT, Thomas, “Tommy” and (Cheryl) Langlois of Essex Junction, VT, Suzanne, “Suzie” and (David) Brosseau of Westford, VT and James “Jim” and (Debbi) Langlois of Mays Landing, NJ.
+Each one had a special place in her heart.
+They are Patricia “Patsy” and (Larry) Gamelin of Sun Lakes, Arizona; Carol and (Jim) LaPlant of South Burlington, Vermont; Thomas “Tommy” and (Cheryl) Langlois of Essex Junction, Vermont; Suzanne “Suzie” and (David) Brosseau of Westford, Vermont; and, James “Jim” and (Debbi) Langlois of Mays Landing, New Jersey.
 She is also survived by 18 grandchildren, 22 great-grandchildren and 5 great-great grandchildren.
-A host of nieces, nephews and cousins also survive.
+A host of nieces, nephews and cousins, who also adored her, survive as well.

-She was pre-deceased by her father, Ralph Burns and her mother, Bernice C. (Gantzler) Osborn, her four brothers: William L. Burns, Frank R. Burns, John C. Osborn, and Marion R. Osborn and one sister, Bernice “Aileen” Coykendall.
+She was pre-deceased by her father, Ralph Burns and her mother, Bernice C. (Gantzler) Osborn.
+She was also pre-deceased by two brothers: William L. Burns and Frank R. Burns, two half-brothers: John C. Osborn and Marion R. Osborn and one-half sister, Bernice “Aileen” Coykendall.

 She was a member of The Church of Jesus Christ of Latter-day Saints, Worthington Ward.
-Her most loved and most cherished church friends who served her unconditionally were MaryAnn and Larry Thomas, Marci Kiehl, Tiffany Snavely, Ron and Mary McGrath and Eldeena Ford.
+Her most loved, unconditionally-serving church friends were: MaryAnn and Larry Thomas, Marci Kiehl, Tiffany Snavely, Ron and Mary McGrath and Eldeena Ford.
 In between looking forward to spending quality time with her friends, she found time to lovingly look for ways to serve her church and her many church friends.

-She also leaves behind her some of her very best friends: sister-in-law, Sandi Burns, and Mary Hartman and her loving niece, Cindy Wilson.
-Close friends she also cherished are Shelly Clark and Catrina Zanotto.
+She also leaves behind her very best and dearest friends: sister-in-law, Sandi Burns, Mary Hartman, Shelly Clark and Catrina Zanotto.
+She will be greatly missed by her loving niece, Cindy Wilson, who affectionately referred to her as “my girl”.
 And, of course, one cannot forget her “very loved and loving” four-legged, furry cat friend, Josie.
 She was her best buddy and they shared a special connection.

 She loved to journal, read, crochet and play dominoes and other board games with her Thursday “lunch bunch”.
 Everyone also knew just how content she was when she had spare time to sit in front of her computer to do her family genealogy research -- her true passion.

 Arrangements are being made by Shaw-Davis Funeral Home.
 She chose cremation and her ashes will be transferred to Florida to be placed in a niche beside her late husband, Larry, at Curlew Hills Memory Gardens in Palm Harbor.
-Martha’s wishes were to have no official calling hours and dates will be given in the future for when, her family, her friends, and her church family will have gatherings to celebrate her life.
+Martha’s wishes were to have no official calling hours.
+Dates will be given in the future for when her family, her friends and her church family will have gatherings to celebrate her life.

-Memorial contributions may be made in her name to the Church of Jesus Christ of the Latter-day Saints, Worthington, Ohio, the Cat Welfare of Clintonville or the Clintonville Community Resource Center.
+Memorial contributions may be made in Martha's name at The Church of Jesus Christ of Latter-day Saints, or the Cat Welfare Association of Clintonville.

 To order memorial trees in memory of Martha Louise Langlois, please visit our tree store.